 The Progress and Problem of the Church in Hebrews

-Now this is not nearly so flattering as 6:10.
-We need to look very carefully at verse 14 to see what the problem is with these people.
-First of all they don't seem ready to hear some advanced teaching that the author wants to give them.
+Now, this is not nearly so flattering as Hebrews 6:10.
+We need to look very carefully at Hebrews 5:14 to see what the problem is with these people.
+First of all, they don’t seem ready to hear some advanced teaching that the author wants to give them.
 That solid food is for the mature, he says, but you are not mature.
-Verse 11 says, you have grown dull of hearing.
+Hebrews 5:11 says, “you have grown dull of hearing.”

 The Root of Their Problem

 Why?
 Does this verse take us deeper?
 Yes it does.
-There is one other phrase in the verse we haven't looked at yet, namely, the phrase, "by practice."
-"Solid food is for the mature, for those who have their faculties trained by practice to distinguish good from evil."
-The NIV says, "by constant use."
-So why aren't these people mature, and ready to move on to more advanced teaching?
+There is one other phrase in Hebrews 5:14 we haven’t looked at yet, namely, the phrase, “by practice.”
+“Solid food is for the mature, for those who have their faculties trained by practice to distinguish good from evil.”
+The NIV says, “by constant use.”
+So why aren’t these people mature and ready to move on to more advanced teaching?
 Because their moral faculties are out of tune.
 There is a moral readiness for teaching as well as an intellectual one.
-They seem not to have it.
+They don’t seem to have it.
 Things are morally fuzzy.
-They've lost the cutting edge of insight between good and evil.
+They’ve lost the cutting edge of insight between good and evil.

 Why?
 No practice.
-Verse 13 means that they have not taken the word of righteousness and exercised with it.
+Hebrews 5:13 means that they have not taken the word of righteousness and exercised with it.
 They have not worked out fully the practical, moral implications of the knowledge they do have.
 And so they are not ready for the meat of advanced teaching.

 The Author Catching Them in Midair

 My answer is that the author is catching them in midair.
 He sees both things.
 He sees some work, love, and service.
-And he sees evidence of neglect and drifting and lack of practice.
+And he sees evidence of neglect, drifting, and lack of practice.
 The one gives him hope that they will land on their feet and finish the routine of righteousness.
 The other makes him concerned that they could land on their head and break their neck.

 Now what does he need?
 What can the coach do for such a gymnast like this?
-Well he needs at least two things, and so there are two things the coach does for him.
+Well, the gymnast needs at least two things.

 - He needs some immediate help to get down out of this double back flip onto his feet instead of his head.